harsh-env/Greenhouse_Gases_ETL/README.md

 ![](https://github.com/harsh-env/Project2a-Database/blob/main/outputs/Proposal1.JPG)

-Apparently, it was found that these gases have differing global warming potentials when compared with CO2 (as CO2 is a direct by-product of burning O&G) – viz:
+It was found that these gases have differing global warming potentials when compared with CO2 (as CO2 is a direct by-product of burning O&G) – viz:

 1. CH4 (Methane) molecule – 25 times the global warming potential of a CO2 molecule
 2. N2O (Nitrous Oxide) - 298 times the global warming potential of a CO2 molecule
 3. HFC (Hydrofluorocarbons) – 1430-14800 times the global warming potential of a CO2 molecule